paulfioravanti/hid_hosts/README.md

 ### Node JS

-This version of the host was my first attempt at writing a host, since I find NodeJS a bit less scary than C. However, now that I have the C version, I will likely use it over this one, and its inclusion in this repository can just be considered a first iteration, and for demonstration purposes only.
+This version of the host was my first attempt at writing a host, since I find NodeJS a bit less scary than C. However, now that I have the C version, I use it over this one, and its inclusion in this repository can just be considered a first iteration, and for demonstration purposes only.

 #### Prerequistes